eschlot/DovetailPositions/README.md

 Once I find the time I will add a compiled version for easier usage.

 ## Usage of the tool:
+To start the program You need the java jre Version 9 from oracle.
+This is for free.
+Once You have installed this it should be simple to "clone" the repository, unzip it to any directory and double click the "DovetailPositions.jar" file in the main directory.

+To develop on the tool You need the java 9 jdk.
+This can also be used to execute the tool.

 The tool needs some inputs to calculate the cutting positions of the dovetails.
 - The angle of the dovetails
 - the thickness (height) of the wood